|Nutrition Facts (per serving)|

 Spread a layer of flaky salt or the chili-lime blend on a saucer.
 Wet the rim of a chilled beer mug or large glass by running a lime wedge around it.
 Dip the rim of the glass in the salt, rolling it around to cover the entire circumference.

 Fill the glass about halfway with ice, then add the lime juice, chili sauce, soy sauce, and Worcestershire sauce.
 Stir to combine all of the ingredients.

 Slowly pour the beer into the glass.
 Balance the lime wedge on the edge of the glass and serve the beer cocktail immediately.

 - Substitute the soy and Worcestershire sauces for a few shakes of the traditional Maggi liquid seasoning.

-- Add some Clamato juice (clam and tomato juice with condiments) to the mix.
+- Add some Clamato juice (clam broth and tomato juice with spices) to the mix.

 - Add a pinch or two of black pepper, celery salt, chicken bouillon powder, or all-purpose meat seasoning.